Amazing day trips from Malaga

 Ronda

 Ronda is one of the most popular places in Andalusia to visit on a daytrip.
 I actually stayed for a couple of nights in Ronda (which I would highly recommend if you have the time!).
-But if you are short on time, it makes a great place to visit for the day from Malaga.
+But if you are short on time, it makes a great place to visit on a day trip from Malaga.

 Ronda is most well known for the Puente Nuevo.
 This impressive 18th century arched bridge straddles a deep gorge which splits the town in two.
 The photos honestly don’t do this sight justice – the sheer scale of the gorge and bridge is quite incredible!